raydac/java-binary-block-parser/README.md

 ;--------------------------------------------------------------------------------
 ```
 # Fields
-Every field can have case insensitive name which should not contain '.' (because it is reserved for links to structure field values) and '#'(because it is also reserver for inside usage).
+Every field can have case insensitive name which should not contain '.' (because it is reserved for links to structure field values) and '#'(because it is also reserved for inside usage).
 Field name must not be started by a number or chars '$' and '_'. *Field names are case insensitive!*
 ```
 int someNamedField;